 More importantly, the groups of people more likely to work service jobs, use public transportation, live in a more toxic environment by design, or live in more crowded households are more susceptible to Covid-19 also.

-Humanity allows people to fall through the cracks by design, were children stave, women are raped and murdered.
+Humanity allows people to fall through the cracks by design, where children stave, and women are raped and murdered.
 During the Coronavirus Pandemic, the poor and destitute are treated the worst.
-Business as usual and the Coronavirus Pandemic just adding to the ongoing tragedies.
+Business as usual and the Coronavirus Pandemic just add to the ongoing tragedies.

-The Coronavirus Pandemic will give many a taste of how some people live as it brings the economy and business to its knees.
+The Coronavirus Pandemic will give many a taste of how some people live as it brings the economy and business to their knees.